 Once a freezer staple, recent batches have left many customers disappointed.
 They say the kernels are often tough, chewy and inconsistent in size, with a surprising number of crushed pieces.

-Whether steamed or sautéed, they rarely reach that crisp, fresh taste expected from frozen corn.
+Whether steamed or sauteed, they rarely reach that crisp, fresh taste expected from frozen corn.

 Kirkwood Chicken Breast Nuggets

-Price: $5.69
+Price: $5.89

 This breaded chicken can be hit or miss.
-While some bags contain tender, well-seasoned pieces, reviewers complain others are filled with gristle and chewy bits that are hard to chew.
+While some bags contain tender, well-seasoned pieces, reviewers complain that others are filled with gristle and chewy bits that are hard to chew.
 It's frustrating to spend time baking them only to bite into a disappointing piece.

 The inconsistency makes it a gamble, especially for a product that costs more than others on this list.